gnhen/ipa-to-debian/README.md

-# .jar works on linux, python works on mac & java.
+# .jar works on linux, python works on mac & linux.

 Yet to be unpacked onto apple tv for testing